 Drive to hanging rock state park and hike the cooks wall trail.
 The trail eventually peters out, and there are a couple of access gullies found here on the left, though they are likely to be overgrown.
 The first large and obvious gully/cleft will lead you down just west of the "Cookbook" area.
 There are some nice sheer walls on the left side, with some old unknown routes here.
 The best way to approach the "Cooks Fin" is to continue down the ridge a short ways and locate the gully on the left.
 It will bring you out by the "Breakfast Wall".

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cooks Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cooks Wall:

 Deceivious 5.11c 6c+ 24 VIII- 24 E4 6a North Carolina

 Deceivious is exactly that.
 The start is very awkward and deceptive but this is a high quality route and one of the best choices to get your first good pump of the day.At the second bolt, traverse right around the awkward triangle feature.
 It is easiest to move over top of it, although climbing under and around it is also possible.
 Thin face climbing leads to the crux.
 Traverse left through a couple powerful moves, then wade through a sea of jugs and a strong pump to the anchors....[more]
 Browse More Classics in North Carolina